ruidan/Graphics-Visualization/README.md

 ```
 	Shift+E
 ```
-* To subject the particles in the object to gravity then return to normal
+* To subject the particles in the object to gravity then return to normal。
 ```
 	Shift+D
 ```